gtoonstra/etl-with-airflow/_sources/ingestfile.txt

     **Remember:** An operator in airflow moves data from A to B. In that sense, it's just an abstraction component over two (types of) hooks that need to cooperate together and achieve something in a sensible way.
     Operators are a great way to introduce these design choices and introduce more generic behavior at almost zero cost.
-    Beyond just moving data from A to B, your platform engineers should concern themselves about how to abstract these behaviors from other engineers who otherwise make arbitrary choices.

-Also notice how many operators derive from the BaseOperator.
+You'll probably have a lot of people who concern themselves with moving data from A to B. Make sure that you have some solid platform engineers who know how to generalize the existing solutions to build consistency in your daily routines, otherwise you'll find that people make arbitrary choices everywhere, which reduces the effectiveness of your overall platform.